-Keyword Description Comments How stored by the Perforce server unicode Unicode file Perforce servers operating in internationalized mode support a Unicode file type.
+Keyword Description Comments How stored by the Perforce server unicode Unicode file Perforce servers operating in unicode mode support the unicode file type.
 These files are translated into the local character set.
-UTF-8 or UTF-16 For details, see the Internationalization Notes .
+UTF-8, UTF-16, or UTF-32 For details, see the Internationalization Notes . utf16 Unicode file If the Perforce server is operating in internationalized mode, files are translated into the local character set.
+UTF-8 If the Perforce server is operating in non- internationalized mode, files are transferred as UTF-8, and translated to UTF-16 (with byte order mark, in client byte order) in the client workspace.
+For details, see the Internationalization Notes .